of the Hellenic Republic

 KATERINA N. SAKELLAROPOULOU

-She has authored several articles and essays on matters of constitutional and environmental law.
+She has authored several articles on matters of environmental and urban development law, gender equality, protection of individual rights and respect for the rule of law.

 She has a daughter named Niovi and lives with her partner Pavlos Kotsonis.